mdvanes/mdworld-jackson/content/posts/2018-05-10-site-updated.md

 time, Gatsby 1.0 was released and I really subscribe to their implementation of [JAMstack].

+It is great that adding a post in Gatsby is just a matter of adding a markdown file with some frontmatter, and you can still run custom scripts in a post with mdx? https://github.com/gatsbyjs/gatsby/issues/312#issuecomment-387608217

+<hello-world></hello-world>

 [slideshow from the old themes over the years]